Pistonite/botw-ist/packages/manual/src/action/break_slots.md

 - [`sell`](./sell.md)
 ```

-The most commonly used method of breaking slots is known as `Arrowless Offset`.
+The most commonly used method of breaking slots is known as `Arrowless Offset`,
 which requires a shield, a one-handed weapon and a shop keeper and can break up to 5 slots at once:

 - Enter the [`Smuggle State`](./material.md#smuggle-state-for-arrowless-offset)